 On such a diet, your body will produce a starvation response.
 After about a week, the amount of the hormone leptin in your body will be about half what it was when you started the starvation diet.
 This will signal your body to slow your metabolism and fat burning.
 This is the opposite of what you want.
 It will also make it harder for you to lose weight in the future.

-Once a week, on your cheat day (if permitted by your physician), you'll have one or two meals that are high in (high glycemic index) carbs as well as fat and calories.
+Once a week, on a cheat day (if permitted by your physician), you'll have a meal that is high in (high glycemic index) carbs as well as fat and calories.
 This will restore your leptin levels for another week.

 If you only restrict calories, you will significantly lower your metabolic rate from between 10% to 45%.